Order Management With Manufacturing Software

 With the combination of these added functionalities, companies that use manufacturing ERP software can now have a seamless and integrated system that includes all the features of an Order Management System.
 Because the software is integrated, it makes the order management function faster, more accurate, and less likely to contain errors.

-The fact that the different modules in a modern ERP system are highly integrated, allows for better inter-departmental communication.
+The fact that the different modules in a modern ERP or MRP system are highly integrated, allows for better inter-departmental communication.
 For example, a customer order (CO) can be used to automatically raise manufacturing orders for the necessary final products, as well as purchase orders (POs) for materials or components required in production.

 Read also about the Top Six Manufacturing ERP Systems for Small Manufacturers.